-- (b) The complexity of the programs (e.g., multiple degree programs, certification programs, special off-campus programs, etc.). - (c) The external/cross-campus interactions and commitments. - 8.10 Chair Compensation in the Library.
-The Library Chair will receive a stipend of \$3500 paid over the period of the faculty member's contract and one-third (0.33) administrative release time.

-- 8.11 Pay Periods.
+(b) The complexity of the programs (e.g., multiple degree programs, certification programs, special off-campus programs, etc.).

+- (c) The external/cross-campus interactions and commitments. - 8.10 Chair Compensation in the Library.
+The Library Chair will receive a stipend of \$3,500 paid over the period of the faculty member's contract and one-third (0.33) administrative release time. - 8.11 Pay Periods.
 Unless otherwise agreed between the parties, academic year faculty salaries will be paid in eighteen (18) equal payments, beginning on or before October 11 and ending on or before June 26. - 8.12 At the request of a tenured, tenure-track faculty member, or a senior lecturer, the academic year faculty salary may be paid in twenty-four (24) equal payments, beginning on or before October 11 and ending on or before September 26 for quarter faculty.
-For faculty as specified in Article 9, the salary may be paid in twenty-four (24) equal payments beginning on or before September 11 and ending on or before August 26.
+For faculty as specified in Article 9, the salary may be paid in twenty-four (24) equal payments beginning September 11 and ending on or before August 26.
 Enrollment forms must be completed and returned to Human Resources before the close of business on the first Monday in August to be eligible to participate in this plan. - 8.13 Temporary Assignments.
 Faculty temporarily reassigned to different duties or to a different location shall retain their normal rate of pay. - 8.14 Support for Research, Development, and Institutional Enhancement.
 University support for the enhancement of instruction and research which benefits the entire University community promotes accomplishment of the University's instructional mission.
-Support for enhancement of instruction and research is also important to individual faculty members, who must meet the requirements for retention, tenure and promotion identified in their FAP. - 8.14.1 Faculty Development Allocations. - (a) To support the academic strategic plan, college, library, and department P&P, and individual FAPs, the University will fund a pool each fiscal year with an amount equal to \$1,200 per tenure and tenuretrack faculty member; provided that the money included in the allocations of this Section will be subject to any limitations on use of public funds; and further provided that if a state-imposed limitation on the use of faculty development funds would prevent a faculty member from satisfying the terms of their FAP, the faculty member and Dean will either find an alternative source of funds or the Dean will work with the faculty member and personnel committee to revise the faculty member's FAP. - (b) All probationary and tenured faculty members shall be eligible to receive these funds; eligibility for other faculty members to apply shall be at the discretion of individual colleges/university library and departments. - (c) Faculty development funds per individual will be distributed in accordance with guidelines contained within individual college/university library and department P&P, which will identify criteria and procedures.
+Support for enhancement of instruction and research is also important to individual faculty members, who must meet the requirements for retention, tenure and promotion identified in their FAP.

+8.14.1 Faculty Development Allocations.

+- (a) To support the academic strategic plan, college, library, and department P & P, and individual FAPs, the University will fund a pool each fiscal year with an amount equal to \$1,200 per tenure and tenure-track faculty member; provided that the money included in the allocations of this Section will be subject to any limitations on use of public funds; and further provided that if a state-imposed limitation on the use of faculty development funds would prevent a faculty member from satisfying the terms of their FAP, the faculty member and Dean will either find an alternative source of funds or the Dean will work with the faculty member and personnel committee to revise the faculty member's FAP. - (b) All probationary and tenured faculty members shall be eligible to receive these funds; eligibility for other faculty members to apply shall be at the discretion of individual colleges/university library and departments.